Eschatologue/CM_wiki/docs/class/wizard/graviturgist.md

 You can manipulate the velocity of creatures and objects.

-**Increase Velocity**{ .inl } When another creature that you can see within 60 feet of you hits with an attack, you can use your **:rsc-r: Reaction**{ .rsc } to increase the attack's velocity, causing the attack's target to take an extra 1d10 damage of the weapon's type.
+**Increase Velocity**{.inl} When another creature that you can see within 60 feet of you hits with an attack, you can use your **:rsc-r: Reaction**{ .rsc } to increase the attack's velocity, causing the attack's target to take an extra 1d10 damage of the weapon's type.

-**Decrease Velocity**{ .inl } If a creature within 60 feet of you takes damage from a fall, you can use your **:rsc-r: Reaction**{ .rsc } to increase the fall's damage by 2d10.
+**Decrease Velocity**{.inl} If a creature within 60 feet of you takes damage from a fall, you can use your **:rsc-r: Reaction**{ .rsc } to increase the fall's damage by 2d10.

 You can use this feature a number of times equal to your Intelligence modifier (a minimum of once).
 You regain all expended uses when you finish a **:rest-long: Long Rest**.